 }

-- Alias for CMD: I create
+- CMD alias: I create

-C:\Users\luis\cmd_aliases.cmdand then edit mycmd.exeshortcut (in Terminal) and change the target line:%SystemRoot%\System32\cmd.exe /k "C:\Users\Luis\cmd_aliases.cmd"
+C:\Users\luis\cmd_aliases.cmd, then edit mycmd.exeshortcut (in Terminal) and change the target line:%SystemRoot%\System32\cmd.exe /k "C:\Users\Luis\cmd_aliases.cmd".

-REM Fichero C:\Users\Luis\cmd_aliases.cmd
+REM File C:\Users\Luis\cmd_aliases.cmd

 @echo off